Indonesia summons Australian ambassador over U.S.-led spying claims

 Snowden leaks to other media have detailed vast intelligence collection by the U.S. National Security Agency (NSA) on allies, including German Chancellor Angela Merkel, prompting protests and a U.S. review of intelligence gathering.

+“The fact that certain countries may have certain capacities to gather information in the way that they have, that’s one thing, but whether you would want to put that into effect and therefore potentially damage the kind of trust and confidence that have been nurtured and developed over many decades and years is something that we may want to ponder,” he told reporters in Perth in western Australia.

-“I think we have been able to communicate to Foreign Minister Bishop about our concern,” Natalegawa told reporters in the west Australian city Perth.
+“I think we have been able to communicate to Foreign Minister Bishop about our concern.”

-Bishop said: “Foreign Minister Natalegawa raised his concerns, I took them on board, I take them seriously, but the Australian government does not and will not comment on intelligence matters.”
+The Department of Foreign Affairs and Trade did not immediately reply to requests for comment.
+In an earlier response to the surveillance allegations, a spokeswoman said: “It is the long-standing practice of Australian governments not to comment on intelligence matters.”

+The Australian ambassador is scheduled to meet Indonesian officials in Jakarta on Friday over the matter, a foreign ministry spokesperson confirmed.

 Bilateral relations were already shaky after Australia’s new conservative prime minister, Tony Abbott, in September proposed turning back boats of asylum-seekers coming through Indonesia.